RituPande/ritupande.github.io/_posts/2024-06-15-Normal-Subgroups-and-Quotient-Groups.md

 published: false
 ---

+Groups, just like composite numbers, can be composed from other simpler groups.
+To study groups, mathematicians  break them up into smaller constituent groups, which are simpler, easier to understand and reveal a lot about the strcuture of the original group.

+Normal subgroups of a group allow partioning of the group into a smaller group, called the quotient group.
+In this post, we shall under understand normal groups and quotient groups in a detail.

 ## 1. Cosets
 To understand normal subgroups and quotient groups, we first need to understand the concept of *Cosets*.
 Cosets are one of the basic tools to study groups.
 Informally, if there is a subgroup (H,.) of a group (G,.), the subgroup H divides the group G into disjoint sets of cardinality equal to the size of the subgroup H.